-5 reasons you might want to consider booking travel now
+5 reasons you should book summer travel now - CNN Underscored

 5. Give yourself something to look forward to

-It’s been a tough year, and even though we may be starting to see the light at the end of the tunnel, there are still a number of tough months ahead.
-By booking yourself a trip now, you’ll have something to look forward to at the end of it.
+It’s been a tough year, and even though we can see the light at the end of the tunnel, there are still a few more months until summer arrives.
+By booking yourself a trip now, you’ll have something to look forward to between now and then.
 Taking care of your mental health is just as important as taking care of your physical health, and the idea of an upcoming trip may help get you through the slog.

 And even with all of the above in mind, if you just don’t feel comfortable booking future travel at the moment, don’t feel bad about that either.
 Many people don’t have a flexible enough family or work schedule to allow themselves to book speculative travel with so many unknowns still out there.

 If that’s you, there’s one other thing you can do while waiting for travel to resume: earn extra travel rewards on your credit card.
+Many cards are offering record-high sign-up bonuses to new card holders, including up to 90,000 bonus miles on Delta credit cards, up to 125,000 bonus points on Marriott credit cards and as much as 150,000 bonus points on Hilton credit cards.

-Many cards offer big sign-up bonuses to new card holders, and those bonuses alone can be enough to book a trip when the world is finally more stable.
+Those bonuses alone can be enough to book a trip when the world is finally more stable.
 Plus, you can use a credit card to earn rewards on the everyday things you buy while you’re stuck at home.

 So, if you aren’t ready to book travel yet but want to make sure you have enough frequent flyer points or miles to go somewhere great when you finally can, check out our list of the best travel credit cards and see if one of them might be a good fit for you.